 - Bell pepper: Using red bell pepper gives great color to the casserole.

 - Condensed cream of chicken soup: use it undiluted.
-This little can contains so much flavor you don’t even need to add salt to the dish.
+This little can of soup contains so much flavor you don’t even need to add salt to the dish.

 - Sour cream: sounds redundant, but it does add creaminess to the casserole.